intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Protocol conclusions

+1. Netconf and YANG are not used much for monitoring tasks.
+1. Netconf and YANG do not have full coverage on many devices.
+1. Polling based solutions are still frequently deployed.

 1. False: Netconf for configuration has been successful in some larger scale deployment
     1. Let’s discuss this further on list
     1. Service config?
-1. Netconf/YANG is not used much (yet?) for monitoring
 1. False: Full device control and configuration frequently requires CLI and screen scraping
 1. Full coverage of NetConf support on devices is missing
-1. Polling based solutions are still frequently deployed
+1. Polling based solutions are still frequently deployed.
+Push based solutions are often desired but are not yet widely available.

 ### Modeling conclusions